 How to Bring an Outdoor Cat Indoors

-There was a time when it was “normal” to let your cats roam the neighborhood. but those days are long gone and not keeping your cat indoors is considered cruel and irresponsible.
+Once upon a time, it was “normal” to let your cats roam the neighborhood.
+Most cat owners believed that their cats “had to be outside so they could roam, hunt and be wild”.
+But those days are long gone and letting your cat roam outdoors is considered irresponsible – with good reason.

 Environmental enrichment is a lifestyle change for both you and your cats.
 It entails making changes to your living conditions that are more “zen” for cats and hopefully for you as well.

-For outdoor cats coming back into a home, you will want to observe where he prefers to be when he’s outdoors.
+For outdoor cats coming back into a home, you will want to pay attention to where he loves to go and what he loves to do when he’s outdoors:

 - Does he like to hang out in trees?